symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions.rst

 Fetch all aggregate bonded transactions pending to be signed by your account.

-.. note:: To fetch aggregate bonded transactions that should be signed by multisig cosignatories, refer to the multisig public key instead.
+.. note:: To fetch aggregate bonded transactions that must be signed by multisig cosignatories, refer to the multisig public key instead.
 See :ref:`how to get multisig accounts where an account is cosignatory<guide-get-multisig-account-info>`.

 For each transaction, check if you have not already signed it.
 Cosign each pending transaction using the previously created function.